avanishukla/DL_explore_synth_data/README.md

 Only difference between two Experiments (3 and 4) is dataset used and shell radius 1.5 included in experiment 4.
 Report sphere_shell_basic_analysis_report.docx contains detailed result of trained models and inferences.

+## Perturb Last Layer Weights :
+Analyse the training and success of Multilayer Perceptron on Sphere Shell binary dataset after perturbing the last layer weights of model.